Body

 Java

-To install Java 11, open up a Terminal application and run the following commands according to your Linux operating system:
+To install the latest version of Java on Ubuntu and RHEL 9, open up a Terminal application and run the following commands according to your Linux distribution:

-The user must have root privileges to install the following dependencies.
+The user must have root privileges to execute the following commands.

 Ubuntu